merely-useful/py-rse/index.md

-Using `script_template.py` as a guide, write a new script called `my_ls.py` that takes as input a directory and suffix (e.g. py, txt, md, sh) and outputs a list of the files (sorted alphabetically) in that directory ending in that suffix.
+Using `script_template.py` as a guide, write a new script called `my_ls.py` that takes as input a directory and a suffix (e.g., py, txt, md, sh) and outputs a list of the files (sorted alphabetically) in that directory ending in that suffix.